- 2 Bedrooms

 Carolina Club is a veritable playground for adults and children alike.

-Due to Hurricane Matthew, some resort niceties and activities will not be available during the restoration process.
+Due to Hurricane Matthew, some resort luxuries and activities will not be available during the restoration process.
 Please be cautious when driving in Shipyard Plantation as debris removal is ongoing.

 Guests have complimentary use of: